Back stable Schubert calculus: Introduction

 We compute the ring structure of this equivariant homology ring by giving a positive Pieri rule (Theorem \ref{thm:homologyhook}).
-Our computation of the Pieri structure constants relies on some earlier work of Lam and Shimozono \cite{LaSh} in the affine case, and on \defn{triple Stanley symmetric functions} $F_w(x||a||b)$.
+Our computation of the Pieri structure constants relies on some earlier work of Lam and Shimozono \cite{LaSh} in the affine case, and on \defn{triple Stanley symmetric functions} $F_w(x||a||b)$ that we define in Section~\ref{sec:triple}.
 The double Stanley symmetric functions $F_w(x||a)$ are recovered from $F_w(x||a||b)$ by setting $b = a$.
 The triple Stanley symmetric functions distinguish ``stable" phenomena from ``unstable" phenomena in the limit from the affine to the infinite setting.